 Over the past decade, utility-scale solar PV power plants have been developed in growing quantities in the lucrative solar resource areas of the desert southwest.
 As module and inverter technologies have improved, costs have come down significantly and the Pacific Northwest is beginning to see development of its own.
-Outback Solar, in Lake County, Oregon, is currently the largest PV project in service in the region at 5 megawatts AC nameplate capacity.
-Several projects ranging from 10 megawatts to 80 megawatts, totaling 320 megawatts in Southern Idaho and Eastern Oregon are in development and projected to come online by the end of 2016 - to take advantage of the Federal ITC before it drops from 30 to 10 percent in 2017.
+Outback Solar, in Lake County, Oregon, is currently the largest PV project in service in the region at five megawatts AC nameplate capacity.
+Several projects ranging from 10 megawatts to 80 megawatts, totaling 320 megawatts in Southern Idaho and Eastern Oregon are in development and projected to come online by the end of 2016.

 Distributed solar PV energy, often constructed on residential and commercial rooftops with energy consumed directly by the end-user, has been a growing contribution to demand-side resources.
 State and utility incentives have contributed to the increasing presence of distributed PV in the Northwest, along with social and economic drivers.
-The Council estimates that by the end of 2015 roof-top solar will contribute about 21 average megawatts of energy and reduce system peak loads by about 56 megawatts.
+The Council estimates that by the end of 2015 roof-top solar will contribute about 21 average megawatts of energy and reduce system peak loads by about 56 megawatts.20